 3. My Favorites = Save Records, Saved Searches, Search History

 Some of our databases are not included in the Library Search.
-You will need to search these databases directly using the links below, or go to our Article & Research Databases page.
+You will need to search these databases directly and individually using the links below, or go to our Article & Research Databases page.